gerryhjs/tasks/README.md

 Description
 ===========
 This plugin will keep track of your daily tasks.
 Tasks are hierarchical, so it can have subtasks.
 Tasks have a priority and possibly an icon.
-Time tracking is built in, so you can see how much time you have spent on one particular task.
+Time tracking is built-in, so you can see how much time you have spent on one particular task.

 Installation